 - College tuition (1098-T) and student loan statements (Form 1098-E)

-- Childcare expenses, including provider’s address and federal tax ID number
+- Childcare expenses, including payment records or receipts and provider’s name, address, and federal tax ID number (either their Social Security Number or Employment Identification Number)

 - Receipts for charitable donations